-The TOE is composed of application [Taiwan eID Applet CC Security Target EAC with PACE] and a COSMO v8-1n platform on the IC.
+The TOE is composed of application [LDS V10 Security Target EAC with PACE] and a COSMO v8-1n platform on the IC.

 1.3.1.TOE Identification

 This chapter presents the means to identify the evaluated application and the Platform.